The Top 5 Celebrities Who LOVE CBD Products

 In many ways, celebrities are just like normal people.
-Just like everyone, they have to work to maintain wellness routines that keep them in great physical, mental, and emotional shape.
-These days, more celebrities than ever are endorsing the use of CBD products to support wellness and help with managing all those little daily stressors that everyone faces, including the rich and famous.
+They have to work to maintain wellness routines that keep them in great physical, mental health, and emotional shape.
+These days, more celebrities than ever are hoping on the cbd craze and endorsing the use of CBD products to support wellness and help with managing all those little daily stressors that everyone faces, including the rich and famous.

 What Is CBD And Why Is It So Popular?

 Beyoncé isn’t just using CBD herself and touting its benefits for managing soreness, inflammation, and restless nights on tour.
 Her newfound love of this popular herbal supplement has also inspired her to donate $10,000 from her foundation BeyGood to The Gift, a Black-owned cannabis company in Maryland (1).
-Rumor is, Queen Bey is also planning to help her husband Jay-Z incorporate a hemp/CBD line into his cannabis company Monogram sometime soon (2).
+Rumor is, Queen Bey is also planning to help her husband Jay-Z incorporate her own cbd product line into his cannabis company Monogram sometime soon (2).

 In previous decades, Martha Stewart was best known for her popular cooking show.
-These days, though, Stewart has branched out to explore new interests.
+These days, though, Stewart has branched out to explore new interests, in many instances with business partner Snoop Dogg.
 In 2019, this well-known TV personality began producing hemp-based CBD products through a partnership with the company Canopy Growth (3).
 In 2021, Canopy Growth named Stewart its official strategic advisor (4).

-Initially, Martha Stewart’s involvement with the CBD industry was limited to pet products.
+Initially, Martha Stewart’s CBD brand and involvement with the CBD industry was limited to pet products.
 More recently, though, she’s expanded her reach in terms of both business ventures and advocacy work to incorporate food products, cosmetics, and more.
-Stewart has used plenty of CBD herself and treats it as a daily additive to her overall wellness routine, so she truly believes in what she’s doing for her fans.
+Stewart has used plenty of CBD for the relaxing benefits and treats it as a daily additive to her overall wellness routine, so she truly believes in what she’s doing for her fans.